Lectrosonics Upgrades Website

-Rio Rancho, NM--Lectrosonics is pleased to announce that the company’s website has just completed a substantial upgrade.
+Lectrosonics has announced that the company’s website has recently completed a substantial upgrade.
 Featuring a bold new graphical design, improved menu and navigation structure, and enhanced search capability; the new Lectrosonics website marks significant improvements in terms of accessibility to the information site visitors seek.

 Upon arriving at www.lectrosonics.com, visitors are greeted with a series or rotating panels that highlight the latest company news and, directly beneath these panels, a series of applications and the types of products typically used for each—with links directing viewers to the specific product page.
 This arrangement makes it quick and easy to identify the “right tool for any given job.”
 Across the top of the browser window, visitors will find a series of drop-down navigation links to various sections of the website, all neatly organized into categories that help one find the type of information desired.